Eden Sharav: 2015-2016

-Sharav knocked in breaks of (68,90,91) to defeat Nigel Bond 6-3 and qualify for the 2016 International championship,in the next round he was level with John Higgins at 3-3 but eventually lost 6-3 in the L64.
+Sharav knocked in breaks of (68,90,91) to defeat Nigel Bond 6-3 and qualify for the 2016 International championship, in the next round he was level with John Higgins at 3-3 but eventually lost 6-3 in the L64.

 In the 2016 NI OPEN Eden defeated Oliver lines 4-1 before losing to Yan Bingtao in the L64.

-(2017/18)
+2017-2018

 Eden once again defeated Oliver lines in the 2017 welsh open 4-1 before losing to Robert Milkins.

 Eden had a strong 5-3 win over Jamie Jones to qualify for the 2017 china open in Beijing, in his L64 match Eden defeated Ross Muir 5-0 before losing to Judd trump in the L32.
-In the 2017 world championship Eden had to win his first round match to secure his professional tour card, Sharav was losing 4-1 to Jamie Cope but managed to come back and eventually win the match 10-5, in the next round Sharav lost to Michael Holt but secured his tour spot for the next two seasons.
+In the 2017 world championship Eden had to win his first round match to secure his professional tour card, Sharav was losing 4-1 to Jamie Cope but came back and eventually win the match 10-5, in the next round Sharav lost to Michael Holt but secured his tour spot for the next two seasons.

 Sharav had breaks of 80 and 140 to defeat Elliot Slessor 4-1 to qualify for the european masters, Eden lost 4-1 to Alfie Burden in the following round.

 Sharav made breaks of (65,84,86,88) to defeat Michael White 6-3 and qualify for the 2017 international championship, Eden lost 6-2 to Xiao Goudong in the following round.

-Sharav only managed to win one more match for the rest of the season.
+Sharav won only one more match for the rest of the season.